Norway: Specialized Stamps: 1991 50 Kr King Olav - Rarest Modern Norwegian Stamp

 235106

-543 INVISIBLE GUM (NK #941II Hs5 Paper) is an extremely scarce stamp, probably destined to become the scarcest, most valuable post-1960 Norwegian stamp.
-By coincidence, put on sale a few days after King Olav died, net sales were between 100,000 and 120,000, however, most were used for postage.
-Extremely few collectors knew that it was a new printing on a new paper (and which was also a new engraving type).
-NH VF single.
+543 INVISIBLE GUM (Facit #928v2, NK #941II Hs5 Paper) [1983 50 kr Olav V, 1991 printing with invisible gum] NH VF.
+This is an extremely scarce stamp, probably destined to become the scarcest, most valuable post-1960 Norwegian stamp.
+By coincidence, this new printing was put on sale a few days after King Olav died; net sales were between 100,000 and 120,000 [Facit says "ca. 125,000"], however, most were used for postage.
+At the time this invisible gum printing was released, extremely few collectors knew that it was a new printing on a new paper (and which was also a new engraving type) or even that any new printing of this stamp had been released!
+From my personal experience at the time, I can say that the Norwegian "stamp department" staff was not even aware that this stamp was somehow different and/or that this fact was significant to collectors.
+This invisible gum stamp is missing in Mint NH condition from virtually all Norwegian collections!

 160.00